manwar/perlweeklychallenge-club/challenge-279/atschneid/README.md

 > Two possible strings "good " and "morning" containing two vowels each or "good m" and "orning" containing two vowels each.</br>
 >

 As I said, I don't bother to actually create the split strings, because we can just check if it would be possible by counting the vowels and checking if there are an even number of them.
-It reminds me of a joke about a mathematician and a fire extinguisher...
+It reminds me of an old joke about a mathematician and a fire extinguisher...
+A typical mathematician joke.

 ### Perl